 Re-Use & Remix Our Content

 Many of our digitised volumes have been made available under a Creative Commons Attribution-ShareAlike licence, meaning you can re-use or remix items from our collections in whole or in part, perfect for incorporating into artworks or projects.
-You can find a quick guide on how to do so here.

 Read Stories and Features